fazleyazdan/automation-tech-test/README.md

 3) create a new folder for project & open in VSCode

-4) open cmd/terminal then execute below command

-npm -i init --> creates package.json file
+4) To create package.json file run this command `npm -i init`

-5) Install cypress
-npm install cypress -- save --dev
+5) Install cypress `npm install cypress -- save --dev`

 6) start cypress